Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Multivariate geometric measures

-\begin{definition}[Depth function] A depth function corresponding to a distribution $F$ is a non-negative function $D(x,F)$ defined at every point $x \in \real^d$, which provides an outward ordering from the {\it center of the distribution}. \end{definition} It is desirable that depth functions decrease to zero in every direction from the median/center.
-Note that the {\it center} for most univariate distributions corresponds to the {\it median}.
-However, since the concept of median needs to be carefully spelt out in the multivariate case, the {\it center} is taken as the point of maxima of the depth function relative to the distribution at hand.
+\begin{definition}[Depth function] A depth function corresponding to a distribution $F$ is a non-negative function $D(x,F)$ defined at every point $x \in \real^d$, which provides an outward ordering from the {\it center of the distribution}. \end{definition} Since it is desirable that depth functions decrease to zero in every direction from the median/center, the {\it center} of a distribution is defined as the point of maxima of the depth function.
 In case the maximum is attained at multiple (finitely many) points then the centroid of all such points is called the median (and the center).

-Several depth functions have been introduced in the literature.
-We refer the reader to \cite{Serfling2002}, \cite{Mosler2021} and \cite{Liu1999} for expansive surveys on different depth functions, and their corresponding properties.

 We shall focus on the following notion of halfspace depth.
-It is widely used, and is also a good representative of the class of depth functions, as it satisfies most of the desirable properties for depth functions (see \cite{Mosler2021}, Table 2).
+It is widely used, and is also a good representative of the class of depth functions, as it satisfies most of the desirable properties for depth functions (see \cite{Mosler2021}, Table 2). \begin{definition}[Halfspace depth; \textnormal{\cite{Tukey1975}}] For a probability distribution $\pr$ defined on $\real^d$, the halfspace depth is given by: $HD(x,\pr)= \inf \{\pr(H):\,H \in \calH_x\},$ where $\calH_x$ denotes the set of halfspaces in $\real^d$ containing $x\in\real^d$.
+Specifically, if $\pr$ has a probability density function $f$, then $\displaystyle HD(x,\pr)=\inf_{|p|=1}\int_{\{y: \langle y-x,p\rangle \geq 0\}} f(y) \, dy. $ \end{definition} Intuitively, a high depth point indicates that it is more central, while a low depth point denotes a relatively extremal point.